Your cart

 A friend of mine imports the most beautiful handwoven garments, I bought a top from her years ago and I still wear it all the time.

-2) How did you started/where you today?
+2) How did you get started/where are you today?

 I always made art, even when I was little but I never considered it could be a career.
 So I went to uni and studied to be an art teacher instead of doing the course I really wanted to do.
 After a few years of teaching when I felt like I always wanted to be somewhere else, I made the leap and went back to uni to study.
 Again, I didn’t study art - but a Masters of Art Administration.
 I hatched a plan so I could be qualified to work in museums part time and I could start the process of getting a studio and making art.